unified-font-object/ufo-spec/roadmap.md

 ### Location of UFOs

-UFOs references by the UFS *must* be located in the same directory as the UFS.
+UFOs references by the UFS *must* be stored next to the UFS.
+Path resolution rules will not be defined.

 ### Other Contents